GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Plan visualization and plan analysis have been enhanced to show more optimization suggestions. | SEMB-463 DS will send a resolve event to PagerDuty when alarm is cleared automatically. | SEMB-432, SOSSE-8697 The Wait Events and Workload Analysis drilldowns have been enhanced to show the procedure name instead of the SQL text. | SEMB-289, SOSSE-8805
+The I/O stall alarm rule has been enhanced to reduce the alarm noise. | SEMB-561, SOSSE-8981 The Recompiles alarm rule has been enhanced to reduce number of alarms. | SEMB-560, SOSSE-8980
 {% include links.html %}